GurjitSangha/Arctic-Xmas/whats_your_favourite_christmas_movie.md

 ### What Christmas film is this?

-If Courageous dove solo = CODE,
+If 'Courageous dove solo' = CODE,

+and 'Similar narwhal almost alpha' = SANTA,

-then Good intentions catch horizon explorer = ??????
+then 'Good intentions catch horizon explorer' = ??????